silverlila/use-scroller/README.md

 - `easingOption` (Type: `EasingOptions`, Default: `ease-in-out`): Defines the type of animation to use for scrolling within the window.
 You can choose from various easing options to customize the scroll animation's behavior.

-Feel free to update and expand this documentation further based on your library's features and usage patterns.